LexicaLLM/Lexica/CONTRIBUTING.md

 ## Getting Started

-1. **Local Installation:** First, set up the project on your local machine.
+1. **Local Installation :** First, set up the project on your local machine.
 Follow the steps in our [Local Installation Guide](https://docs.agenta.ai/self-host/host-locally).

-2. **Understand the Project:** Familiarize yourself with our architecture and concepts by reading our [Conceptual Guide](https://docs.agenta.ai/guides/how_does_agenta_work) and [Architecture Guide](https://docs.agenta.ai/guides/how_does_agenta_work#agenta-architecture).
+2. **Understand the Project :** Familiarize yourself with our architecture and concepts by reading our [Conceptual Guide](https://docs.agenta.ai/guides/how_does_agenta_work) and [Architecture Guide](https://docs.agenta.ai/guides/how_does_agenta_work#agenta-architecture).

-3. **Begin Development:** Once you’ve installed the project and understand its architecture, you’re ready to contribute.
+3. **Begin Development :** Once you’ve installed the project and understand its architecture, you’re ready to contribute.
 See the [Development Mode Tutorial](https://docs.agenta.ai/misc/contributing/development-mode) for instructions on running the code in development mode.

 ## Code Formatting and Linting

 To maintain code quality, we adhere to certain formatting and linting rules:

-- **Backend & CLI Formatting with Black:** Use `black` for formatting code in the following directories:
+- **Backend & CLI Formatting with Black :** Use `black` for formatting code in the following directories:
     - `Lexica-backend/**`
     - `Lexica-cli/**`
     - `examples/**`

   Install `black` with `pip install black`, navigate to the target directory, and run `black .`.

-- **Frontend Formatting with Prettier:** We use `prettier` for frontend formatting.
+- **Frontend Formatting with Prettier :** We use `prettier` for frontend formatting.
 Run `npm run format-fix` in the `Lexica-web` directory.
 If you haven't yet installed `prettier`, do so with `npm install prettier`.

 ## Contribution Steps